RedParrotBerkeley/presidential_debate_app/README.md

-# Presidential Debate Simulator
+# 🎙️ Presidential Debate Simulator
-## Winner of the 2024 Code the Vote Hackathon
+## 🏆 Winner of the 2024 Code the Vote Hackathon

-The Presidential Debate Simulator is an interactive web application designed to simulate a debate between two presidential candidates.
+The **Presidential Debate Simulator** is an interactive web application designed to simulate a debate between two presidential candidates.
 Users can ask questions, read the candidates' responses, vote on the best answers, and test their knowledge with trivia questions about US Presidents.

+---

-## Features
+## ✨ Features

 - **Interactive Debate**: Ask questions and receive responses from Candidate A and Candidate B.
 - **Voting System**: Vote for the best response and see the overall results.
 ~~- **Trivia Section**: Test your knowledge with trivia questions about US Presidents.~~
 - **Earn Badges**: Earn badges for participation and correct answers in the trivia section.

+---

 ## How to Use